Yoram Rabin: Biography

-In 2009 he became a professor.

-Rabin served as dean of the Haim Stricks School of Law at the College of Management from 2011 to 2015.
+Rabin served as dean of the Haim Striks School of Law at the College of Management from 2011 to 2015.

-His main teaching and research fields are criminal law;

-administrative law; constitutional law; economic, social and cultural rights; and the right to education.
+His main teaching and research fields are criminal law; administrative law; constitutional law; economic, social and cultural rights; and the right to education.
 His books and articles have been cited in judgments of Israel's Supreme Court.

 In October 2015 Rabin was appointed legal adviser of the Israeli State Comptroller.
 In 2019 after the appointment of State Comptroller Matanyahu Engelman he resigned his post.
 In October of that year he was appointed as the president of the College of Management.

-Yoram Rabin is married and has two children and continues to live in kibbutz Na'an.
+Yoram Rabin is married and has three children and continues to be a member of kibbutz Na'an.